uoa-compsci399-s2-2023/adversarial-insight-ml/README.md

 ## Project Management Tool

-The team used the project management tool Jira to coordinate our project.
+We use the project management tool Jira to coordinate and organise tasks for our project.
 Our Jira board can be found [here](https://aucklanduni-sjan260.atlassian.net/jira/software/projects/CT/boards/1).

 ## Technologies Used